netdata/netdata-ui/src/theme/README.md

 Most of functions in utils provided the way that you have not to create extra arrow function in styled-components

-- `extendTheme` - this utility provides interface for partially override of theme.

 - `getOrElse` - provides extraction of value from theme with a fallback to default value

 ```typescript